div1705/DrillMachine/README.md

 App Overview
 ------------

-This blank template creates a project folder that contains the minimum files needed for an Intel XDK Node.js IoT app.
-The development process assumes that your target device is running a compatible version of [Node.js](http://nodejs.org) and is accessible to the Intel XDK via a network connection.
+This project folder contains files needed for an Intel XDK Node.js IoT app.
+The development process assumes that the target device is running a compatible version of [Node.js](http://nodejs.org) and is accessible to the Intel XDK via a network connection.